railsbridge-boston/railsbridge-boston/views/schedule.markdown

 <div class="alert alert-info">
   Please remember to bring your laptop and power cable.
-Also try to charge your laptop battery before you arrive in case you want to move around with your laptop.
+Also try to charge your laptop battery before you arrive Saturday in case you want to move around with your laptop.
 </div>